-The Alfred Magazine, mailed to alumni, carries information about these programs, along with campus news, class notes, and alumni profiles.
-The University also communicates electronically with its alumni through e-news and social media.
+The Alfred Magazine, is offered on-line and mailed to engaged and active alumni.
+It offers information about events, along with campus news, class notes and alumni profiles.
+The University also communicates electronically with its alumni through E-News and social media.

-The AU website, offers a vital link for communication among classmates and between the University and alumni.
+Alfred University's online community is a vital link for communication among classmates and between the University and alumni.
 Alumni may register on-line for regional and campus events.
 The online Alfred Community enhances opportunities to stay in touch by offering a permanent email address.

-The Office of Alumni Engagement is located on campus in the University Welcome Center at the Fasano House.
+The Office of Alumni Engagement is located on campus in the University Advancement Office at the Fasano House.
 Alumni and friends are encouraged to stop in when visiting the Alfred area.
 Alumni may also stay in touch by calling 607-871-2144 or by email.
+Our staff is looking forward to assisting you with any Alfred University matters you may have.